Indias Daily COVID-19 Caseload Falls Below 1,000 - UrduPoint

 The ministry said so far 44,116,492 people have been successfully cured and discharged from hospitals, of whom 1,252 were discharged during the past 24 hours.

-According to the health ministry, the cumulative COVID-19 vaccination coverage in the country has exceeded 2 billion doses and until Monday morning 2,197,308,120 doses were administered.
+According to the health ministry, the cumulative COVID-19 vaccination coverage in the country has exceeded 2 billion doses and until Monday morning 2,197,308,120 doses were administer